-The prohibition of live concerts forced artists to adjust and integrate new forms of media to keep their audience engaged.
-Many had moved to online alternatives, such as live streaming, and the number of users surged.
-Some of the most notable live streamed concerts include those of Dua Lipa, The Rolling Stones, Blackpink, Glastonbury Festival, the One World: Together at Home concert, which raised $127 million for coronavirus relief, and many more.
-Live streamed concerts make viewers feel a sense of belonging and togetherness (Vandenberg et al., 2021; Swarbrick et al., 2021), but choice of streaming platform and social features for the virtual concert is of high importance, as it affects the connectedness among the audience as well as the connectedness among the artist and the audience members (Onderdijk et al., 2021).
+The prohibition on live concerts forced artists to adjust and integrate new forms of media to keep their audiences engaged.
+Many moved to online alternatives, such as live streaming, and the number of users surged.
+Some of the most notable live streamed concerts include those of Dua Lipa, the Rolling Stones, Blackpink, the Glastonbury Festival, and the One World: Together at Home concert, which raised $127 million for coronavirus relief.
+Live streamed concerts generate a sense of belonging and togetherness for viewers (Vandenberg et al., 2021; Swarbrick et al., 2021).
+However, choice of streaming platform and social features for a virtual concert are highly important, as they affect the connectedness among the audience, as well as the connectedness between the artist and the audience members (Onderdijk et al., 2021).

-Ziv and Hollander-Shabtai (2021) investigated 4 types of “Corona Clips”, that were created by single individuals or in collaboration during the first lockdown in March–April 2020 and were distributed through sharing in social media: (1) Satirical songs with lyrics referring to lockdown restrictions; (2) Cooperating artists: musicians performing together from distance, usually doing cover versions of uplifting songs, with each artist performing a single part; (3) Concerts in empty halls: Performances in halls without an audience; (4) Home concerts: musicians who recorded intimate performances at home.
-200 people answered a survey a few days after the first lockdown restrictions ended in May 2020.
-Most participants were exposed to at least a few of such clips and enjoyed them.
+Ziv and Hollander-Shabtai (2021) investigated four types of “Corona Clips” that were created by individuals or in collaboration during the first lockdown in March–April 2020 and were distributed through sharing on social media.
+These were: satirical songs with lyrics referring to lockdown restrictions; cooperating artists, where musicians performed together at a distance, usually doing cover versions of uplifting songs, with each artist providing a single part; concerts in empty halls without an audience; and home concerts in which musicians recorded intimate performances at home.
+A few days after the first lockdown restrictions ended in May 2020, 200 people completed a survey.
+Most participants were exposed to at least a few “Corona Clips” clips and enjoyed them.
 They enjoyed watching musicians they love in intimate concerts and videos.
-Nonetheless, when asked whether they think they would attend live shows in the future, most participants expressed their wish that live shows and concerts would return and they strongly preferred live experiences over streamed concerts.
-These findings are further corroborated by Vandenberg et al. (2021), who found that live streamed concert participants still missed the experience of a real physical concert- that is, the collective energy, the physical engagement, and the environment (Vandenberg et al., 2021).
-The Apparently that is indeed the case, as people flocked to physical concerts when gathering restrictions were lifted.
+Nonetheless, when asked whether they thought they would attend live shows in the future, most participants expressed their wish for live shows and concerts to return, and they strongly preferred live experiences to streamed concerts.
+These findings are corroborated by Vandenberg et al. (2021), who found that live streamed concert participants missed the experience of a real physical concert: that is, the collective energy, the physical engagement, and the environment.
+More recent evidence suggests that that is indeed the case, as people flocked to physical concerts when restrictions on gatherings were lifted.

-Additionally, new collaborations between the music and the gaming industry received increased attention as virtual concerts took place in video games.
-Although collaboration between the two industries has existed for a while, the rise in popularity of video games and multiplayer games in particular since the pandemic (Barr and Copeland-Stewart, 2021) highlights their potential as a medium for concerts more than ever before.
+Additionally, collaborations between the music and gaming industries received increased attention, as virtual concerts took place in video games.
+Although such collaborations had existed for a while, the rise in popularity of video games, and multiplayer games in particular, since the beginning of the pandemic (Barr and Copeland-Stewart, 2021) has highlighted more than ever before their potential as a medium for concerts.
 For instance, the hit multiplayer game Fortnite introduced interactive in-game concerts by Travis Scott and Ariana Grande, accompanied by special in-game cosmetics and merchandise.